JeffBrownTech/100DaysOfCloud/Journey/001/Readme.md

 Overview of basic configuration:
 ![Basic VM settings](./img/basictab.png)

-Continue onto the **Disks** tab.
+<br/>Continue onto the **Disks** tab.
 Here we'll keep it simple.
 I'll change the OS Disk Type to **Standard SSD** just to save a bit on storage costs versus the premium SSD option.
 If you expand the Advanced settings, keep the option to use managed disks.
 This way you don't need to manage the disks in storage accounts manually and keep track of available storage and IOPS.

 Overview of disks configuration:
 ![VM disk settings](./img/diskstab.png)

-Continue onto the **Networking** tab.
+<br/>Continue onto the **Networking** tab.
 Since I don't have any existing virtual networks, I'm going to keep this all at the defaults, including a public IP address so I can access my virtual machine directly over the Internet.
 Typically not a best practice, but again, this VM is for learning purposes, so I'm not getting fancy yet.

 Overview of network configuration:
 ![Network settings](./img/networktab.png)

-Continue onto the **Management** tab.
+<br/>Continue onto the **Management** tab.
 I will make one small change here and that is to disable boot diagnostics.
 This setting will capture serial console output and take screenshots of the virtual machine to help diagnose startup issues.
 However, this requires a storage account for storing these log files and images, so I want to skip this for now.

 Overview of management configuration:
 ![Management settings](./img/managementtab.png)

-Finally, for the **Advanced** tab, there is nothing to configure here for now.
+<br/>Finally, for the **Advanced** tab, there is nothing to configure here for now.
 Might get into extensions or custom data liking passing a configuration script, but for now I'm good (and no screenshot being included here).
 The same goes for the **Tags** tab.
 For real production workloads, you would want to tag the virtual machine as *prod* or *dev* or maybe associate it with a department for billing purposes.

 Skip over to the **Review + create** tab and verify it passes validation.
 If it does, select **Create** at the bottom.
 Once the deployment is complete, go back to the newly created resource group and see the different resources created: